Drag files or click to select

 What is JFIF Format and Why Convert it to PNG

 Despite JFIF being a widely used standard, the .jfif extension is encountered much less frequently than .jpg or .jpeg.
-Some programs and operating systems (especially older versions) may not recognize files with the .jfif extension, even though the content is identical to regular JPEG.
-This creates compatibility issues when sharing files between users on different platforms.
+Some programs and operating systems (especially older versions) may not recognize files with the .jfif extension as an image, even though the content is identical to regular JPEG.
+This creates compatibility issues when sharing files between users on different platforms - more often this is a question of file-extension association rather than actual data incompatibility.

 PNG (Portable Network Graphics) is a universal raster format guaranteed to be supported by all modern devices and software.
 Converting JFIF to PNG solves compatibility issues and opens additional possibilities: transparency support, lossless compression, and perfect clarity for graphics with text.